Last Updated on by Editor

 But here’s the thing.
 It’s also a country full of hidden nooks, villages that seemed stopped in time, and other incredible untouched nature beyond the big, well-known cities.

 And after an awesome 28-day road trip there, I ended up in some of these little-known places.
 They were the highlight of my trip, and so I wanted to share the word so you can visit them as well.
+Don’t forget that if you are from another country and planning a road trip then you need to get an IDP on International Driver’s Association.

 PS: The map above shows the location of the cities around South Africa.